esnet/pond/src/website/docs/TimeSeries.md

 });
 ```

 Complex data is stored in an Immutable structure.
-To get a value out of nested data like this you will get the Event you want (by row), as usual, and then use `get()` to fetch the value by column name.
-The result of this call will be a JSON copy of the Immutable data so you can query deeper in the usual way:
+To get a value out of nested
+data like this you will get the event you want (by row), as usual, and then use
+`get()` to fetch the value by column name.
+The result of this call will be a
+JSON copy of the Immutable data so you can query deeper in the usual way:

 ```javascript
 series.at(0).get("NASA_north")["in"]  // 200`
 ```

-It is then possible to use a value mapper function when calculating different properties.
+It is then possible to use a value mapper function when calculating different
+properties.
 For example, to get the average "in" value of the NASA_north column:

 ```javascript
 series.avg("NASA_north", d => d.in);  // 250